Everton continues its path in Copa Libertadores, despite losing to Monagas tonight

 Despite the victory, it was not enough for Venezuelans.
 The first leg had been 3-0 in favor of the Chileans, who are through to the Third Phase and are looking for their return to Copa Libertadores' Group Stage, since 2009.

-Everton will face either Audax Italiano or Estudiantes on the next round.
+Everton will face either Audax Italiano or Estudiantes in the next round.